pachyderm/docs/content/latest/getting-started/beginner-tutorial.md

 Your code must write out to `/pfs/out` (see the function `make_edges(image)` above).
 MLDM gathers data written to `/pfs/out`, versions it, and maps it to the pipeline's output repo of the same name.
 {{% /notice %}}

-Now, let's create the pipeline in Pachyderm:
+Now, let's create the pipeline in MLDM:

 ```s
 pachctl create pipeline -f https://raw.githubusercontent.com/pachyderm/pachyderm/{{% majorMinorVersion %}}/examples/opencv/edges.json